Stimpson History, Family Crest & Coats of Arms

 - Charles R. Stimpson, American fighter pilot and flying ace in the U.S. Navy, during World War II, credited with 16 aerial victories

-- Thomas Stimpson, American Democrat politician, Candidate for Iowa State House of Representatives from Jones County, 1950
+- Thomas Stimpson, American Democratic Party politician, Candidate for Iowa State House of Representatives from Jones County, 1950

-- T. E. Stimpson, American Democrat politician, Candidate for Iowa State Senate 23rd District, 1948
+- T. E. Stimpson, American Democratic Party politician, Candidate for Iowa State Senate 23rd District, 1948

 - Pleasant H. Stimpson, American politician, Member of North Carolina State House of Representatives from Forsyth County, 1909-12